Proudly supporting the

 Spinal Stenosis is an abnormal process that can happen when the space inside the spinal canal narrows, putting adverse pressure on the nerves that run the length of the back.
 Spinal Stenosis affects up to 11% of Britons over the age of 60 and sufferers of the condition experience intense pain in their lower back and legs.

 Finding the best position to sit in recliner chairs is key to enjoying full comfort and back support.
-Recliner chairs for seniors are built with this in mind, with features including an adjustable position and height, ensuring improved posture, and reducing pressure on the back, neck and spine.
+Recliner chairs are built with lumbar support, with features like adjustable position and height.
+This helps to improve posture and reduce pressure on the back, neck and spine.

 The_Ultimate_Position_of_a_Recliner_Chair_for_Back_Support_Oak_Reclining.png